nh-server/switch-guide/docs/user_guide/emummc/partitioning_sd.md

 !!! danger "SD card identification"
 	Make 100% sure you get your microSD card during the following steps.
 If you are not careful, you can end up wiping your entire linux filesystem.
 We are not responsible for data loss when doing this.

+!!! warning "Who is this for?"
+	This section is for the people who do not want to let a tool automatically modify their sd, and want to do it manually for more control over what gets created.
+This section helps with that

 !!! tip "What you will need (Linux)"
     - The latest version of `gparted`